The built environment

 The built environment and it's 'social spaces'

-Meanwhile, there will be many other, more loosely connected services and surroundings that any service may consciously use, and work with, but are outside the immediate control of the service.
-This area is huge, and hugely valuable.
-So, to allow a more specific focus on this, within the space of opportunity theme we have created a separate area (HERE) for exploration of all this : the 'surroundings and networks' element.
-The forum video on 'embedding from top to toe' (HERE) also includes these areas.
+Meanwhile, there will be many other, more loosely connected services and surroundings that any service may freely consciously use, and work with, but are outside the immediate control of the service, such as a local park, or coffee bars, to meet in.
+This area is huge, and also hugely valuable.
+So, to allow a more specific focus on this within the space of opportunity theme, we have created a separate area (HERE) for exploration of all this : the 'Surroundings and networks' element.

 Further background reading/listening/viewing